 You, as a tester, should think from the perspective of the user while writing test cases, and cover all important scenarios.

 If there is one thing that sets a great tester apart from a mediocre one, that is a test case.
-Here are the top 8 types of test cases so that you don’t miss any out.
+Here are the top 8 types so that you don’t miss out any.

 1. Functionality Test Cases

-These are the most widely used test cases.
+These are the most widely used in testing.
 Their purpose is to check whether an application’s interface is functioning properly.
 This plays an important role in identifying successes or failures of functions that the client expects software to perform.

-These test case are a type of black-box testing that test the functionality of the user stories being tested.
-This enables the tests to be carried out without requiring access to the internal code structure of the software.
+These are a type of black-box testing that check for the functionality of the user stories being tested.
+This enables the checks to be carried out without requiring access to the internal code structure of the software.
 Functionality test case are usually written by the QA team as the task falls under regular QA processes.

 2. User Interface Test Cases

-UI testing checks how well the system responds to user interaction, while also ensuring that there is no issue with the visuals.
-This helps testers to gauge whether the applications are functioning according to their requirements and there is no glitch in the interface.
-Testing teams write test cases in close collaboration with design teams, as they are the owners of user interface.
+It checks how well the system responds to user interaction, while also ensuring that there is no issue with the visuals.
+This helps testers to gauge whether the applications are functioning according to their requirements.
+Also, to check if there is no glitch in the interface.
+Testing teams write these in close collaboration with design teams, as they are the owners of user interface.

 3. Performance Test Cases

-Performance test cases authenticate the overall effectiveness and response times of an application.
-These cases are written once the product team has given the performance requirements to the testing team.
-These test case types have clear criteria.
+These authenticate the overall effectiveness and response times of an application.
+These cases are written once the product team has given the performance requirements ahead.
+They have a clear criteria.

-Testing teams write these test case and they are frequently automated.
+Testing teams are the ones who write them and they are frequently automated.
 A larger number of applications may warrant the need for hundreds or thousands of performance tests.
-Automating these tests and running them often helps uncover areas where the application is not under-performing.
+Automating these and running them often helps uncover areas where the application is not under-performing.

 4. Integration Test Cases

 Integration testing is when modules are combined and tested as a group.
-Modules that have undergone unit testing are taken as input and grouped together.
-Before being delivered as output, they undergo tests, as have been outlined in an integration test plan.
+Modules that have undergone unit checks are taken as input and grouped together.
+Before being delivered as output, they undergo checks, as have been outlined in the plan.

-This particular testing helps determine any inconsistencies between integrated software units.
+This particular type helps determine any inconsistencies between integrated software units.
 It guarantees that the interfaces between different modules are functioning appropriately.

 5. Usability Test Cases

-The crux of usability testing is to assess how usable and easy it is for users to use the application.
-This one is best left to manual testing as it tries to capture the human interaction and is difficult to code in automated testing.
+The crux here is to assess how usable and easy it is for users to use the application.
+This one is best left to manual way as it tries to capture the human interaction and is difficult to code in automated testing.

-Usability testing is carried out time and time again, from the initial stages of development till when the product is released.
+It is carried out time and time again, from the initial stages of development till when the product is released.
 It assists in guiding the tester through different flows and situations.
-It is also crucial to have prior knowledge of the application while working on this test case.
+Crucial to have prior knowledge of the application while working on this.

 6. Database Test Cases

 Database is where all the information is stored.
-Database testing ensures that all the information and data stored in the database is correct.
-It is also known as backend testing or data testing.
+This ensures that all the information and data stored in the database is correct.
+It is also known as backend or data testing.

 7. Security Test Cases

 Security test case, as the name suggests, is for testing how secure an application is from malicious cyber-attacks.
 They often revolve around limits and permissions.
-These test cases are used to drive security-based tests and penetration testing.
+These software test cases are used to drive security-based checks and penetration testing.

 As a result of security testing, faults and omissions in the software system can be discovered, which, if left unattended, may have resulted in a breach of information and confidential data.
 Identifying these security risks enables developers to address the flaws and resolve the possible issues through coding, which then helps keep the data safe.